-Not all smart meters work this way.
-The first generation of smart meters (SMETS1 meters) didn’t stay smart when you changed suppliers, meaning they no longer sent automatic readings.
+Not all smart meters worked this way.
+The first generation of smart meters (SMETS1 meters) didn’t stay smart when you changed supplier, meaning they no longer sent automatic readings.
 As a result, suppliers have been encouraged not to install SMETS1 meters since 15 March 2019.

 Are smart meters dangerous to my health?

 Smart meters use radio waves or a mobile signal to send meter readings to your energy supplier, on a par with baby monitors and mobile devices.